Thurman v. City of Torrington: Case

 The officer eventually exited the car and took the knife from Buck but made no effort to arrest him.
 While the officer watched, Buck kicked Tracey in the head several times, breaking her neck.
 Buck then ran into the house, grabbed Charles Jr. and took him outside.
 Buck dropped Charles Jr. on Tracey's limp body and once again kicked her in the head.

 Roughly 40 minutes after the police arrived, Tracey was loaded into an ambulance.
-Buck threatened Tracey one more time and was finally arrested.
+Only after Buck attempted to enter the ambulance and attack both paramedics and Tracey again was he finally arrested.

 Buck was convicted of assault and sentenced to 20 years but served less than eight years in prison.

 Tracey Thurman spent eight months in the hospital.
 She was partially and permanently paralyzed.

 The case was brought by attorney Burton M. Weinstein, who is well known for his work involving police misconduct, and his associate Judith A. Mauzaka.
 When the lawsuit was filed in 1984, Tracey Thurman became the first woman in America to sue a town individually and its police department for violating her civil rights, claiming the police had ignored the violence because she was married to the perpetrator.

-The case was allowed to proceed in a ruling by Senior Judge M. Joseph Blumenfeld, who had been appointed to the bench by US President John Kennedy in 1961.
+The case was allowed to proceed in a ruling by Senior Judge M. Joseph Blumenfeld, who had been appointed to the bench by President Kennedy in 1961.
 The claim survived a motion to dismiss, which asserted that it had not asserted a constitutionally-based claim of a violation of equal protection.
 The claim was that by practice and custom or by the custom over months of failing to address the complaints of a single victim of domestic violence, the plaintiff as a woman and victim of domestic violence was being afforded differential treatment than other victims of violence, which made a viable constitutional claim for damages.
 The motion to dismiss was denied, and the case was allowed to proceed.

 The district court found that "a pattern of affording inadequate protection, or no protection at all, to women who have complained of being abused by their husbands... is tantamount to an administrative classification used to implement the law in a discriminatory fashion."